vijayvulava/czs/_sources/41EnergyBudget.md

 Generally, some energetic fluxes may be negligible relative to other terms but can be relevant for specific ecosystems.
 Over annual timescales, the relative magnitude of the individual fluxes indicates that latent heat transfer by evapotranspiration is the most significant energy flux.
 However, as noted, this energy is transferred mainly from the CZ back to the atmosphere, resulting in a less direct impact on subsurface development.

-Considering the range of values, the key parameters for quantifying the flux of energy into and through the subsurface CZ are $E_{PPT}$ and $E_{BIO}\).
+Considering the range of values, the key parameters for quantifying the flux of energy into and through the subsurface CZ are $E_{PPT}$ and $E_{BIO}$.
 These parameters describe the fraction of energy and mass effectively transferred into and through the subsurface CZ and are among the two parameters initially included in the $EEMT$ term.

 ## Water Budget